Oru Marubhoomikkadha: Plot

 Thoma is shocked when he finds out Jose was trying to kill Eliana.
-He reveals that his wealth was not his but an Arab's, who had helped Thoma once.
+He reveals that his all wealth was not his but an Arab's, who had helped Thoma once.
 The Arab had died and his daughter was looked after by Thoma and that daughter was Eliana and so she inherits his wealth.
 He says that that was why he is a miser as the wealth was not his.
 Jose and Mikha gets arrested by the police.
 The next day, the boss is tearful to see his room vandalized.
 The CCTV visuals are checked.
 Madhavan is sure that he will lose his job.
 But the visuals had been tampered by Abdu.
 Madhavan pays back Abdu's debts with all the money-lenders, offers a good job in his company and invites him and his family to his and Meenakshi's marriage, along with Meenakshi and Eliana.
 Abdu thanks Madhavan for what he did to him and Madhavan thanks Abdu for tampering the CCTV visuals.
 The films ends showing both the friends embracing each other.